Patient Information

 PATIENT RESPONSIBILITIES:

 · You are responsible for your safety and well-being.
-We expect you to provide accurate and complete health information in all matters relating to your health and to understand your plan of care.
+We expect you to provide accurate and complete health information in all matters relating to your health and to understand

 · You are responsible for arriving to your scheduled appointments on time, or giving us proper notice if you cannot make it to your appointment.